hgld/howbritish/content/posts/how-australian-are-you.md

 > _Should naturalised citizens be expected to pass a test if that test can not be passed by a native citizen?_

 I don’t think this is reasonable.
 There are no classes of citizenship and all citizens are equal.
-In my earlier posts this seems to the [**consensus from reader comments**](https://howbritish.wpengine.com/2009/08/04/one-in-seven-brits-pass-the-uks-citizenship-test/#comments).
+In my earlier posts this seems to the consensus from reader comments.
 Whether you are a citizen by birthright or naturalisation, this is a test that you shouldn’t have to study for.
 This doesn’t mean making the citizenship tests easier, but I think there is a more tacit knowledge of a country that could also be used.
-I’ve received a number of [**great suggestions**](https://howbritish.wpengine.com/2009/08/04/one-in-seven-brits-pass-the-uks-citizenship-test/#comment-160) from readers for the British citizenship test.

 Isn’t it odd that the new Australian citizenship test doesn’t require you to know the words to the national anthem?
 Nothing unites a country more than singing.
 Surely this is a more emotional way of bonding with your country men than knowing opal is the national gemstone?